chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 ## Chris Nesbitt-Smith <!--fit-->

 <!--
-Thanks for your time, hopefully this has been interesting Feel free to follow me on LinkedIn, Twitter, Github and you can be assured there'll be no spam since I'm awful at self promotion especially on social media. cns.me just points at my linkedin
+Thanks for your time, hopefully this has been interesting if a tease.

+Please do follow me on LinkedIn, Twitter, Github and you can be assured there'll be no spam since I'm awful at self promotion especially on social media. cns.me just points at my linkedin

 At Appvia we're doing a tonne of opensource, so checkout both mine and the appvia github orgs, star and watch to your hearts content.

-The original content for this talk and similar stuff in this space including how to do Policy as Versioned Code are on the appvia blog.
+The original content for this talk and some of the solutions I've alluded to including how to do Policy as Versioned Code are on the appvia blog.

 Questions are very welcome on this or anything else, I'll hold the stage as long as I'm allowed, or find me afterwards, I'm pretty thirsty so I'll be over there.
 -->